Master of Science in Speech Language Pathology

 Clinical practicum is an integral part of the educational process for becoming a speech-language pathologist.
 Students will develop clinical skills through observation and experiential learning during clinical practicum rotations and apply their understanding of theory and techniques through extended supervised experience.

-Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) requires students to complete a minimum of 400 supervised clinical practicum hours, including 25 in guided observation and 325 to be attained at the graduate level.
+The Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) requires students to complete a minimum of 400 supervised clinical practicum hours, including 25 in guided observation and 325 to be attained at the graduate level.
 Students are expected to have sufficient breadth and depth of opportunities to obtain clinical experiences in different work settings with diverse populations to acquire adequate skills to enter professional practice.

 Students can complete clinical practicum only at assigned facilities.
-Clinical practicum rotations may occur outside the UT Health campus at affiliated clinical institutions/sites; most external practicum sites are in Texas.
+Clinical practicum rotations may occur outside the UT Health San Antonio campus at affiliated clinical institutions/sites; most external practicum sites are in Texas.
 The CSD Department maintains contractual agreements with approved clinical sites carefully selected to assure compatibility with the department's philosophy, objectives and curriculum design.
 The Clinical Education Director maintains contact with the external clinical practicum sites and communicates with onsite supervisors to provide the rubrics to assess students' clinical competence.
 In general, evaluation is based on the student's performance, judgment and professionalism as measured by the onsite supervisor using the given rubrics.

 Although students are given opportunities to express their preferences for the location of external placements, the CSD Department cannot grant assurances that students will be placed based on their choices.
 Students may be assigned practicum placements to ensure degree completion based on availability or other factors.
 Placements are usually secured many months in advance of a scheduled practicum experience.